adriangargom/Project_LoostWoods/README.md

 # Technologies

 In this case, the project has been developed using the Unity game engine, and the language used in the project has been C#.
-All the save files of the game have been stored in JSON files, and the enemy stats have been defined inside of XML files
+All the save files of the game have been stored in JSON files, and the enemy stats have been defined inside of XML files.

 In the other hand i have been using other tools like GIT for the version control of the project or Blender for all the models of the game.